By Vicky · Published Sep. 7th, 2021 · Updated Nov. 24th, 2022

 Storms River Mouth is a SAN Parks rest camp on the wild, windswept coastline in the middle of the Garden Route.
 Read on for activities and accommodation options.

 Storms River Mouth is a favourite stop on the Garden Route.
 There are a couple of nice hikes that start at the rest camp, one leading to the famous suspension bridge and the other to a waterfall cascading onto the beach with a pool at the base where you can swim.
-There are plenty of other activities, such as kayaking and snorkeling, or just hanging out at the beach to watch the waves.
-The accommodation and camping are right next to the ocean and can be fully booked in summer (Dec-Jan), so plan ahead.
+There are plenty of other activities, such as kayaking and snorkelling, or just hanging out at the beach to watch the waves.
+The accommodation and camping at Storms River are right next to the ocean and can be fully booked in summer (Dec-Jan), so plan ahead.

 - Park Reception: 08:00 – 17:00, Gate closing time 22:00.
 Late arrivals can check in at the main gate.

-- Park fees are R65 for South Africans and R262 for international visitors (both half price for children).
+- Park fees are R65 for South Africans and R262 for international visitors (both half-price for children).

 - As the name suggests, it’s often stormy here.
 Some water activities don’t take place in bad weather.